jdwininger/fedy/README.md

 Fedy automatically:
 - Checks if the Flatpak app is installed
 - Shows "Install" or "Uninstall" button accordingly
   - Handles installation/uninstallation with `flatpak install --user` / `flatpak uninstall --user`

+Per-plugin flatpak scripts

+If a plugin requires extra control over the Flatpak install/uninstall process (for example system-wide installs or specific remotes), you can include `install.sh` / `uninstall.sh` inside the plugin directory.
+These scripts should check for `flatpak` presence and ensure the required remote exists.

+We provide example templates in `plugin-templates/flatpak-install.sh` and `plugin-templates/flatpak-uninstall.sh` which plugin authors can copy into their plugin folders and customize.

+If a plugin includes a `flatpak.remote` field in `metadata.json` it will be used as the default remote for user installs.

 #### 3. Custom Scripts